 I had a bike.
 I had panniers, cooking gear and camping gear.
 But I still needed a few essential tools and spares.

 Now, as we all know, Poundland is a mainstay of the expedition fraternity.
 A quick visit to my local branch yielded a headtorch, a tyre pump, cable ties and gaffa tape, batteries for said headtorch, and a mini toolkit with tyre levers and allen keys and spanners for the most common nuts and bolts found on a bicycle.

 The observant amongst you will have deduced that these six items from Poundland, by the laws that govern this universe, can not possibly have cost more than £6.

 Lesson: Expensive kit might well be lighter, last longer, need less fettling, and be more immediately convenient and practical (and shiny).
-But the difference is a small slice of the huge adjustment to life on the road.
-Basic stuff can be readily replaced, whereas posh gear can’t.
+But some things cycle tourers need can be found much cheaper on the high street.
+As a bonus, basic stuff can be readily replaced, whereas posh gear often can’t.
 You’ll learn more by relying on your wit than on your kit.

 Running total: £25.14